D-Dillon/SmartSchedule/README.md

 >4.
 Shows you how long until the next class

 #### **What I plan to add:**
 >1.
-A feature that tells you how long you have until your next break (nutrition, lunch, or end of day) *(done, will be added in next update)*
+A feature that tells you how long you have until your next break (nutrition, lunch, or end of day) *(curently in development)*
 >2.
 Weekend compatibility so that it doesn't just say N/A *(done, will be added in next update)*
 >3.
 Settings so that you can assign the names of classes instead of just the numbers